Algebra8/Knots/README.md

 #### `MarkovChain.logs`

 The `logs` method returns only the logs in the list format.
-Each element of the log is itself a dictionary that represents all the Markov Moves for each braidrep created.
+Each element of the log is itself a dictionary that represents all the Markov steps for each braidrep created.
 Thus, the size of _braidreps_ and _logs_ will be the same, but each entry will contain a larger set of logs.
 The example below shows a MarkovChain's logs with `num_braidreps=1` and `msteps=5`

 ```
 logs = mc.logs()